 When it comes time to pay, a con artist may appear to be offering five ETH for an NFT, but they will actually use a far lower-value currency, such as Dogecoin.

-9. Plagiarized NFTs
+Plagiarized NFTs

 NFTs are fundamentally about producing distinctive digital tokens.
 Unfortunately, plagiarism is increasing on a lot of NFT platforms.
 Over 80% of NFTs created with the use of OpenSea’s minting tool were false, according to a recent analysis.
-So there’s a reasonable risk you might be purchasing a fake version of a legitimate artist’s creation.
+So, there’s a reasonable risk you might be purchasing a fake version of a legitimate artist’s creation.

 Unsurprisingly, as soon as it is discovered that your NFT is a fake, its value will plummet.
 That’s why you should check an NFT before buying it.
 Additionally, look up the seller on social media to validate whether or not the artwork is authentic and theirs.

-What are Some Examples of NFT Scams?
+What Are Some Examples of NFT Scams?

 2021: Evolved Apes

 The primary purpose of the NFT sale was to raise money for the game.
-The developer, known as “Evil Ape,” raised 798 Ether, or almost $2.7 million at the time, but after that, he vanished, leaving investors with little more than a jpeg to show for their money.
+The developer, known as “Evil Ape,” raised 798 Ether, or almost $2.7 million at the time, but after that, they vanished, leaving investors with little more than a jpeg to show for their money.

 2021: Fractal